Stockett History, Family Crest & Coats of Arms

 Early Notables of the Stockett family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Stockett Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Stockett Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Stockett or a variant listed above: